 3. Make it easy

-Successful review requests are all about making it easy for your customers.
+Successful review requests are all about making things easy...

-The Reviews.io In-Email form enables customers to leave feedback in the body of the email itself – they don’t even have to be redirected to their browser.
+The REVIEWS.io In-Email form enables customers to leave feedback in the body of the email itself – they don’t even have to be redirected to their browser.
 This makes it quicker than ever to leave a review.

-Incentivising reviews have 2 big benefits:
+Incentivised reviews have two big benefits:

 - They help increase review collection rates

 - They help drive customers back to the site once a review has been completed

 The REVIEWS.io solution allows you to add voucher codes and discounts that are only shown once a review has been completed.
 We also offer integrations with the likes of smile.io and Loyalty Lion Integration, so you can set up a weighted reward system for different review types.